crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 that in this 32 bit software world, we needed a distributed cache to hold the data.

-In 2008, while most machines were 32bit, with only 4GB RAM addressable by the JVM; 64 bit computing existed and was taking hold.
+In 2008, while most machines were 32 bit, with only 4GB RAM addressable by the JVM; 64 bit computing existed and was taking hold.
 Perhaps at the start of the project in 2004, this was not the case, but it was certainly the case in 2008 that 64 bit